serpensalbus/MgnlDogs/docs/Magnolia SSO Module/Special Use cases/azure-groups.md

 !!! note

 	Don't forget to adjust the values from Azure AD including the **TENANT** in oidc.discoveryUri!

-    The "dummyAuthorizationGenerator" part or something similar must be kept in the configuration, because without "authorizationGenerators" the SSO module will not start.
-    It's also not possible to use the "authorizationGenerators" section in the same way as the default class for your custom authorization generator (adding mappings, etc.).
+	It's  not possible to use the "authorizationGenerators" section in the same way as the default class for your custom authorisation generator (adding mappings, etc.).
-    On the other hand, you can use a custom authorization generator to get rid of the mappings completely and use groups in Magnolia that encapsulate roles/permissions.
+	On the other hand, you can use a custom authorisation generator to get rid of the mappings completely and use groups in Magnolia that encapsulate roles/permissions.

 ---

 ## Testing

 - Test with a user who has **no group assignments** - you should get a 403 error because there are no groups => no permissions.
 - Test with a user who has groups that match the Magnolia groups, e.g. **travel-demo-editors** => login with correct permissions (the local Magnolia groups must match).

 Check [Debugging](/Magnolia%20SSO%20Module/Troubleshooting/debugging/) if it does not work …

 ## Finally

-If everything works as it should, groups can also be a very relaxing experience ...
+When everything works as it should, groups can also be a very relaxing experience ...

 ![Dogs group](_img/azuread-groups/group_work.jpg)